Code-Institute-Submissions/sgalway2086-MilestoneIV/README.md

 3. As an external user, I want strong features with a draw to keep coming back to, so that the site will be a more welcoming and engaging site on which to be on.

-4. As an external user, I want the ability to buy subscriptions in the store so that I can get a consistant use of a product that I enjoy.
+4. As an external user, I want the ability to buy subscriptions in the store so that I can get a consistent use of a product that I enjoy.

 ### Site owner's goal: